alex8088/electron-vite-docs/packages/en-US/docs/guide/build.md

 You can specify it via a command line flag, e.g. `electron-vite dev/build/preview --outDir=dist`.

-In addition, you can also use `build.outDir` to specify the output directory of the main process, renderer and preload scripts.
+In addition, you can also use `build.outDir` option to specify the output directory of the main process, renderer and preload scripts.

 ```js
 // electron.vite.config.js